deislabs/deislabs.io/content/posts/wagi-updates.md

 which is why we released an [experimental outbound HTTP library for WASI][http-library] that allows modules to create outbound HTTP connections.

-Specifically, the published [NPM package][npm] and a [crate][crate] can be used to send HTTP requests from AssemblyScript and Rust guest modules running in WAGI - for example, making a `GET` request and reading the response body as a string in AssemblyScript:
+Specifically, the published [NPM package][npm] and [crate][crate] can be used to send HTTP requests from AssemblyScript and Rust guest modules running in WAGI - for example, making a `GET` request and reading the response body as a string in
+AssemblyScript:

 ```typescript
 import { Console } from "as-wasi";